Connecting people to art, art to people

 Among the connections ISIS Arts established with local groups and organisations, the partnership with Silx Teen Bar was probably the one with the more transversal reach.

 Silx is located in central Blyth, a stone’s throw away from where Corners activities were focused.
 The central location and the drop-in type of opening times of the youth club made of Silx a crossroad for encounters.
-The relationship with SILX started really early; both local artists and Corners artists delivered workshops formally and informally from January until May.
+The relationship with Silx started really early; both local artists and Corners artists delivered workshops formally and informally from January until May.
 Time and informality led to the establishment of a relationship based on trust.

 During the two weeks of the event in May, young people were engaged in many of the projects.
 There were also casual sessions of MC-ing, animation and VJ-ing outside of the planned activities, where Corners artists made the most of what the young people normally do to work together (e.g. using the pool table as the starting point for a stop-motion animation).
-Some of the volunteers and staff helped the Corners crew with more hands-on jobs, from setting up installations to evaluation, providing a great addition to the team.
+Some of the Silx volunteers and staff became the Corners crew with more hands-on jobs, from setting up installations to evaluation, providing a great addition to the team.

 The opportunity to show the young people different cultures and forms of art and to meet people from different countries was the main reason why SILX decided to join ISIS Arts and participate in Corners.
 The possibility for young people to get involved in non-arts ways was also very important.